Ali-khajavi/ESP32S3/README.md

 ## Repository Structure

-- `/examples/`: This folder will include example projects demonstrating the capabilities of the ESP32-S3 (coming soon).
+- `Arduino/examples/`: This folder will include example projects demonstrating the capabilities of the ESP32-S3.
-- `/docs/`: Tutorials and detailed documentation for setting up and using the ESP32-S3.
+- `ESP-IDF/example/`: Tutorials and detailed documentation for setting up and using the ESP32-S3 with ESP-IDF for Native developer. (coming soon)
-- `/src/`: Source code for custom projects utilizing the advanced features of the ESP32-S3.

 ## Getting Started